JNMR: Joint Non-linear Motion Regression for Video Frame Interpolation: Experiments

 \subsection{Ablation Study}

-In this section, \textbf{we present comprehensive ablation studies to evaluate the contribution of the JNMR strategy and other auxiliary sub-components on Vimeo-90K Septuplet dataset.} The quantitative evaluation results of individual components with baseline model is shown in TABLE~\ref{tab2}.
+{In this section, {we present the results of the comprehensive ablation studies to evaluate the contribution of the JNMR strategy and other auxiliary sub-components with the Vimeo-90K Septuplet dataset.} The quantitative evaluation results of individual components with the baseline model are shown in TABLE~\ref{tab2}.}